Techie-Bee/thecurioussoul/README.md

 ###

-👩‍💻 Bioinformatician sharing my knowledge & codes from undertaken projects  <br/> 🎓 Studied [Computer Science](https://www.amu.ac.in) at the Aligarh Muslim University, Aligarh, India <br/> 👩‍🔬 Working as Genomics Professional Trainer at Biocuration Pvt.
+👩‍💻 Bioinformatician sharing my knowledge & codes of projects  <br/> 🎓 Studied [Computer Science](https://www.amu.ac.in) at the Aligarh Muslim University, Aligarh, India <br/> 👩‍🔬 Working as Genomics Professional Trainer at Biocuration Pvt.
 Ltd., Bangalore, India <br/> 📚 Currently learning AI & working on docker to enhance the reproducibility of my projects <br/>